railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 	one of the buttons in the :guilabel:`Action` toolbar to the right of the User or Section form that is displayed.

-	In the GTK client you'd right-click over the text instead – this brings up a context menu with the same options as the web client would give you.
+	In the GTK client you would right-click over the text instead – this brings up a context menu with the same options as the web client would give you.

 You can specify that the graph view, say, appears by default so that you can consistently present